LautaroParada/eod-data/README.md

 # Request market and extended data for the selected US symbols.
 resp = client.get_bulk_markets(exchange='US', date='2021-08-06', symbols='QVAL.US,MSFT.US,QMOM.US,HOOD.US', filter_='extended')
 ```
 - **Get List of Tickers**: Request available exchanges, and instruments for each exchange or market.
+The EOD API support more than 60 exchanges all around the world.
+All US exchanges are combined into one virtual exchange ```'US'``` which includes NYSE, NASDAQ, NYSE ARCA, and OTC/PINK tickers.
+All indices and commodities are in virtual exchanges ```INDX``` and ```COMM```, respectively.
 	- Parameters:
 		- ```exchange```(str): Required - Name of the exchange or market to request symbols.
 This parameter is only valid for especif exchanges, check the usage for details.
 	- Usage: